I want to learn the techniques used in color pencil art and want to know what are the best colored pencils for fine art.

 Colored Pencils On My Wish List

-The next few pencils are not pencils with which I have personal experience, but they are pencils I want to try.
+The following pencils are not pencils with which I have a lot of personal experience, but they are on my wish list.
 The reasons vary from simple curiosity to favorable reviews from artists whose work I admire and whose opinions I respect.

 Again, the list is in alphabetical order, not necessarily the order in which I rate each brand.

 Caran d’Ache Pablo Pencils are to Luminance what Verithin pencils are to Prismacolor Soft Core.
-I like the combination of hard and soft with Prsimacolor products, so why not with Caran d’Ache.
+I like the combination of hard and soft with Prismacolor products, so why not try the same with Caran d’Ache?

 Before you buy any pencil, do a little research.
 Look for honest and open reviews either on the product pages where you normally buy art supplies, or video reviews.